 One reason Kim likes collaborating with seniors is, “Their knowledge.
 You can see their experience in their eyes.”
 Although she finds residents are loving, some have decided to give her a good-natured rough time for being White Sox fan.
 “They offer me something to think about every day.
 My team and I are brightening their day…and they’re brightening ours too.”

 Ming-Yeng Tang, M.D.

 Dr. Tang credits her affection for older relatives as her inspiration for developing a special rapport with older adults and an appreciation for the opportunity to treat them.
 As a teenager, Dr. Tang expressed to her father, a school principal, her desire to help older adults.
 He encouraged her to help others by practicing medicine.
 Today, the Smith Crossing residents who have become her patients have around-the-clock access to Dr. Tang via her mobile phone.
 She also likes hearing from patients’ family members.
 “They help give me a more complete picture,” says Dr. Tang.

-Teresa has worked among geriatric residents for more than two decades, and she finds Smith Crossing “a very peaceful place — residents, staff and management included.
+Teresa has worked among geriatric residents more than two decades, and she finds Smith Crossing “a very peaceful place — residents, staff and management included.
 It’s a family-like setting.”
-She’s keen on interacting with her co-workers and talking with the residents because she enjoys listening to the journey they’ve been on.
+She’s keen on interacting with her coworkers and talking with the residents because, “I enjoy listening to the journey they’ve been on.”

 After gaining experience at Tinley Park’s Convention Center and training at Joliet Junior College, Steve joined Smith Crossing in 2016 and today is maintenance supervisor, responsible for 14 staff members.
 “We keep Smith Crossing very clean and functioning well, and help residents maintain their homes with repairs and refreshing,” he says.
 “We’re also first responders if there’s a problem,” and he loves getting to know the residents.